khanhtkle/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solutions/PostgreSQL/C. Ingredient Optimisation.md

 | Cheese       | 4                        |

 ---
-### 4. Generate an order item for each record in the `customers_orders` table in the format of one of the following: {Meat Lovers} {Meat Lovers - Exclude Beef} {Meat Lovers - Extra Bacon} {Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers}
+### 4. Generate an order item for each record in the `customers_orders` table in the format of one of the following: `Meat Lovers` `Meat Lovers - Exclude Beef` `Meat Lovers - Extra Bacon` `Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers`
 ```pgsql
 WITH extra_format_cte AS
   (SELECT record_id,